OneOfEleven/M181-LCR-Meter-Firmware/README.md

 <img src="firmware/docs/pcb_finished.png" alt="image" style="width:500px;height:auto;">

 ## Main tasks to be completed on this firmware
-- [ ] Make use of the saved Open/Short calibration results
 - [ ] Auto calibration option
-- [ ] Change a couple of PCB component values to allow/add a 10kHz option (see LTspice sims)
+- [ ] Change some PCB component values to allow a 10kHz option (see LTspice sims)

 ## Buttons ..